 In your down time you'll be able to experience the outstanding wilderness, from the mountains of British Columbia to the world-famous Niagara Falls, Canada is an adventurers dream come true.

 Canadian employers will require a résumé rather than the UK standard CV and covering letter.
 A résumé is designed to be more concise and tailored to each individual job application.

 Taking a summer job in Canada is an ideal way to experience what the country has to offer, fitting an unforgettable experience around your studies ot taking a gap year to explore before choosing where you want to settle down.

 The majority of summer jobs available in Canada are either in summer camps, retail or hospitality environments.
 You'll be able to get a real feel for living and working in Canada and not just the tourist's experience.
 Some summer work organisations with opportunities in Canada include:

 As a foreign national you'll need an International Experience Canada (IEC) working holiday visa to carry out summer work in Canada.

 If you are a holder of a Bachelor’s degree, and are fluent in English and have hands-on teaching experience, becoming an English tutor may be the job for you.

 English being one of Canada's official languages, demand is relatively low for international English teachers.
 Canadian citizens are at a greater advantage for filling teaching positions, however there are a number of opportunities in Canada's larger cities, such as Toronto and Vancouver, for Teaching English as a Foreign Language (TEFL) certified candidates.

 An internship is the perfect way for any student or graduate to immerse themselves in Canadian culture, enhancing their skills and a way of networking with Canadian employers in an exciting environment.
-In order to complete an internship in Canada, you'll need to secure the correct work permit or visa (see Canadian visas for more information).
+In order to complete an internship in Canada, you'll need to secure and IEC working holiday visa via the International Co-op (Internship) program.